zulip/zulip/templates/zerver/help/link-to-a-message-or-conversation.md

 {!message-actions-menu.md!}

-1. Click **Link to conversation**.
+1. Click **Copy link to message**.

 {end_tabs}

-The copied link will take you to the topic of the relevant message, scrolled down to that message.
+This will copy to your clipboard a permanent link to the message, displayed in its thread (i.e. topic view for messages in a stream).

+Viewing a thread via a message link will never mark messages as read.